 Any person intending to enter Uganda should do so only for lawful purposes and following national immigration laws, guidelines, and formalities.

-Foreign nationals intending to enter Uganda for employment purposes should comply with the requirements for expatriate employment in Uganda.
+Foreign nationals intending to enter Uganda for employment should comply with the requirements for an expatriate job in Uganda.

 How to Apply for your Ugandan Tourist Visa?